ChandlerLutz/MDRI_Data/README.md

 ![US MDRI Plot](Data/mdri_us.png)

 ### An interactive data app for the MDRI can be found [here](XXX).
-Plot of the most recent US Data

 The Mortgage Default Risk Index is from Chauvet, Gabriel, and Lutz (2016).
 The data in the plot are not seasonally and the blue bar in the plot is a bear market in the S&P500.
-See below for other available MDRI data.
+See below for other available MDRI datasets.

 Chauvet, Marcelle, Stuart Gabriel, and Chandler Lutz.
 "Mortgage" default risk: New evidence from internet search queries." *Journal of